Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

 * Look up the demo in your virtual device and launch it.

 <i>Note that the demo targets the Lightstreamer server @ http://10.0.2.2:8080 since 10.0.2.2 is the special alias to your host loopback interface.</i>
+<i>Note that pre-built apk does not contain a GCM sender ID and thus Push Notifications are disabled (see the Push Notifications section for further details.</i>

 ## Build